 Sanger’s interest switched to nucleic acids and he began RNA sequencing.
 Sanger used radioactive methods for sequencing RNA and in 1967 the first RNA was fully sequenced, with tRNA being successfully sequenced in 1969.

 By 1970 Sanger was ready to tackle DNA sequencing.
 He devised a new DNA sequencing methodology, using acrylamide-gel based “read off” methods for sequencing.
 Sanger chose to sequence the single stranded DNA of a bacterial virus.

 In 1977 Sanger’s group had derived most of the DNA sequence of bacteriophage ɸX174, the first complete genome to be sequenced, consisting of approximately 5375 nucleotides.

-Sanger was awarded the Nobel Prize in Chemistry once again in 1980, this time sharing it with Paul Berg and Walter Gilbert for determining the amino acid sequences of DNA information.
+Sanger was awarded the Nobel Prize in Chemistry once again in 1980, this time sharing it with Paul Berg and Walter Gilbert for determining the nucleotide sequences in DNA.

 Before his retirement in 1983, Sanger also sequenced human and bovine mitochondrial DNA.

 His later contributions established the basic genetic principles utilized by almost every biotechnology application.